Learning spanish for traveling and living in Mexico

 And I remember asking myself: “How long does it take to learn Spanish?”
 So, I figured out a few ways in which I would be able to speak Spanish, and I gave them a shot.
 Below are the tricks that worked for me.

 Tricks to Learn Spanish

-If you are going to move to Mexico, I suggest that you get enrolled in a college or university there.
+If you are going to move to Mexico, I suggest that you enroll in a college or university there.

-The best way of learning a new language and getting to explore a new culture is by interacting with more people and meeting new students at a campus or by attending college with the natives can help.
+The best way of learning a new language and getting to explore a new culture is by interacting with more people and meeting new students at a campus or by attending college with the natives.